KCprsnlcc/job-tracker/README.md

 - **Authentication**
   - Sign up, log in, and log out functionality using Supabase Auth
+  - Google and Facebook OAuth for quick sign-in/sign-up
   - Protected routes to ensure only authenticated users can access their data

 - **Job Application Management**